Mandatory Reporting in the ACT: What Foster Carers Are Legally Required to Do

 Once a report is received, CYPS has a statutory obligation to assess it.
 The response time and type of investigation depend on the assessed urgency:

-- Immediate response: Where a child is believed to be in danger right now, CYPS will respond within hours, typically in coordination with ACT Policing.
+- Urgent response: Where a child is believed to be in danger right now, CYPS prioritises the matter, typically in coordination with ACT Policing.

 - Consultation: For reports that are ambiguous or low-risk, CYPS may seek additional information from the reporter before deciding whether to investigate.